Jolay96/Jolay96/README.md

 ## Hi there 👋
-i, I'm Joshua Olayemi 🔬 Machine Learning Engineer | Data Scientist
+ I'm Joshua Olayemi 🔬 Machine Learning Engineer | Data Scientist

 🧠 About Me: I'm a store manager turned machine learning engineer, passionate about transforming complex datasets into actionable insights.
 With expertise in machine learning, statistical programming, and data mining, I specialize in developing predictive models that drive strategic decision-making.
 I believe in creating longer tables and shorter fences, fostering collaboration and innovation.